-Long one put option with a lower strike price and long one call option at a higher strike price.
+A Long Strangle is where you are long one put option with a lower strike price for every one long call option at a higher strike price.

 When to use: When you are bullish on volatility but are unsure of market direction.